Hearsy LogoHearsy

 Google Docs has built-in voice typing that's free, requires no installation, and supports over 100 languages.
 For a lot of people, it's the first voice-to-text tool they try — and for casual use, it works well enough.

-This guide covers how to set it up, how to use voice commands to format and edit without touching the keyboard, what breaks it and how to fix it, and where it falls short compared to system-wide dictation tools.
+This guide is a deep-dive into the built-in feature: how to set it up, every voice command for formatting and editing, what breaks it and how to fix it, and where it falls short.

 How to enable voice typing in Google Docs#